Polyfolds: A First and Second Look: Scale Calculus

 \begin{definition} Let $f:\E\to \F$ be a sc$^0$ map between sc-Banach spaces. \begin{enumerate} \item $f$ is sc$^1$ if the tangent map $\rT f: \rT\E \to \rT\F$ exists and is sc$^0$. \item $f$ is {\bf sc}$\mathbf{^k}$ for $k\geq 2$ if the tangent map $\rT f$ is sc$^{k-1}$. \item $f$ is {\bf scale smooth}, abbreviated {\bf sc}$\mathbf{^\infty}$, if the tangent map $\rT f$ is sc$^k$ for all $k\in\N_0$. \end{enumerate} \end{definition}

-\begin{remark} \rm The notions of tangent bundle, $sc^0$ map, tangent map, $sc^k$, and $sc^\infty$ extend naturally to maps defined on open sets $\cU\subset\E$ of sc-Banach spaces and relatively open sets $\cU\subset[0,\infty)^k\times\E$ in {\bf sectors} (special cases of the ``partial quadrants'' defined by HWZ).
-Indeed, scale continuity is defined with respect to the induced topology on the subset $\cU$, the tangent maps are required to exist on the open subset $\cU \cap (0,\infty)^k\times\E\subset\R^k\times\E$, and their continuity is required to extend to the closure within $\cU$. \end{remark}
+\begin{remark} [{\bf Scale calculus with boundary and corners}] \rm The notions of tangent bundle, $sc^0$ map, tangent map, $sc^k$, and $sc^\infty$ extend naturally to maps defined on open sets $\cU\subset\E$ of sc-Banach spaces and relatively open sets $\cU\subset[0,\infty)^k\times\E$ in {\bf sectors} (special cases of the ``partial quadrants'' defined by HWZ).
+Indeed, scale continuity is defined with respect to the induced topology on the subset $\cU$; the differential \(D_xf\) must still satisfy the limiting property as displayed in Definition \ref{def:sc1} however only under the slightly weaker condition that \(x+h\in \mathcal{U}_1\) as \(\|h\|_{E_1}\to 0\); and the differential \((x, h)\mapsto D_xf(h)\) maps \(\mathcal{U}_1\times E_0\to F_0\) and is scale continuous.
+See Definition 1.14 of \cite{HWZnew}. \end{remark}

 Note that in order to build a new sc-differential geometry based on the notion of scale differentiability, it is crucially important that the chain rule holds.
 Indeed, we state this as a sample from the large body of work in which HWZ reprove the standard calculus theorems in the framework of sc-calculus.
 The proof in \cite[Thm.2.16]{HoferWysockiZehnder1} makes crucial use of the compactness assumption on the scale structure in Definition~\ref{def:scBanachSpace}~(ii).